Skip to Content

 Vegetarian Brussels Sprouts Casserole

-Instead, serve your family this Vegetarian Brussels Sprouts Casserole.
-It’s packed with flavor and Parmesan cheese.
-And the flavor of the Brussels sprouts come through.
+This Brussels sprouts recipe is packed with flavor — and Parmesan cheese.
+And the delicious flavor of the Brussels sprouts come through.
 Most Brussels sprouts recipes hide their flavor with bacon, but this doesn’t need to.

 Corn casserole.